-The perfect summer libation; these Watermelon Mint Mojito Cocktails are a great antidote to the heat of the day.
+The perfect summer libation; a Watermelon Mint Mojito Cocktail is a great antidote to the heat of the day.
 Best to wait until watermelons are at their peak!

 The thing about summer fruit and veggies that you don’t grow yourself that drives me nuts?
 How to tell if their quality will be summer fresh or just as bad as winter produce.
 I will never have a watermelon patch in my small garden area so I rely on the grocers and farmers markets to provide a melon that lives up to expectations.
 I made my first watermelon plunge last week at Sprouts when I decided I wanted to make these Watermelon Mint Mojito Cocktails.